 Your personal information will never be provided to anyone for marketing purposes.
 Encompass Health & Wellness does send out a quarterly newsletter which you can opt out of at any time.

 We understand the importance of protecting your personal information.
 For that reason, we have taken the following steps:

 • Paper information is either under supervision or secured in a locked cabinet.

-We are required to retain personal information for some time to ensure that we can answer any question you may have about the services provided and for our own accountability to the College of Massage Therapists (CMTO).
-We retain client files for 10 years after last contact, as required by the CMTO.
+We are required to retain personal information for some time to ensure that we can answer any question you may have about the services provided and for our own accountability to our regulatory bodies.
+We retain client files for 10 years after last contact, as required by the CMTO or 7 years as required by the CCO.
 We destroy paper files containing personal information by shredding.
 We destroy electronic information by deleting it and, when the hardware is discarded, physically destroying the hard drive.

 With only a few exceptions, you have the right to see what personal information we hold about you.
 We will try to help you understand any information that may be unclear (e.g., short forms, technical language, etc.).
 If you would like a copy of your personal information, please make your request in writing.
 Encompass Health & Wellness reserves the right to charge a nominal fee for such requests.
 Some exceptions may apply.
 For example, when the information relates to law enforcement, legal proceedings or another individual, you may not get to see the record.